simphotonics/lazy_memo/README.md

 data sample, calculating the factorial of an integer, repeatedly evaluating higher degree polynomials.

-The example below demonstrates how to define the *lazy functions* `factorial` and `polynomial`.
+The example below demonstrates how to define the *memoized functions* `factorial` and `polynomial`.

 ```Dart